-- H5.9.2.1.
-Development will be based on facilitating the use of walking, cycling and lightly motorized modes of travel within the Secondary Plan area in order to assist the Town is achieving its environmental stewardship goals and to encourage increased activity levels regardless of age, fitness, or ability as a component of healthy living by those who live and work within the Town. - H5.9.2.2.
-The transportation system will be designed to maximize connectivity, safety and comfort for pedestrians, cyclists, those with accessibility issues and those using lightly motorized modes of travel both within the Secondary Plan area and between the Secondary Plan area and other activity areas within the Town. - H5.9.2.3.
-The Town's Cycling Master Plan, which supports and promotes an increased level of cycling within the Town, has identified a two tiered cycling network that provides for both on-road opportunities such as bike lanes and off-road opportunities such as trails and multi-use paths. - H5.9.2.4.
-The Region of Halton Active Transportation Master Plan also identifies regional cycling and walking networks.
-Within the Secondary Plan area, on-road Bike Lanes and multi-use trail have been identified on Steeles Avenue and a multi-use path has been identified on Trafalgar Road.

-- H5.9.2.5.
-In addition to the infrastructure identified, Council will also: - a) require the provision of sidewalks as new roads are created or existing roads are redeveloped in the Secondary Plan area; - b) ensure the provision of safe and convenient on-site pedestrian connections and adequate bicycle storage facilities in the review of development applications; - c) require barrier-free design of all new pedestrian facilities; and - d) ensure that lands for bicycle, pedestrian and lightly motorized facilities are included with the land requirements for roads.
+H5.9.2.1 Development will be based on facilitating the use of walking, cycling and lightly motorized modes of travel within the Secondary Plan area in order to assist the

+Town in achieving its environmental stewardship goals and to encourage increased activity levels regardless of age, fitness, or ability as a component of healthy living by those who live and work within the Town.

+- H5.9.2.2 The transportation system will be designed to maximize connectivity, safety and comfort for pedestrians, cyclists, those with accessibility issues and those using lightly motorized modes of travel both within the Secondary Plan area and between the Secondary Plan area and other activity areas within the Town. - H5.9.2.3 The Town's Cycling Master Plan, which supports and promotes an increased level of cycling within the Town, has identified a two tiered cycling network that provides for both on-road opportunities such as bike lanes and off-road opportunities such as trails and multi-use paths. - H5.9.2.4 The Region of Halton Active Transportation Master Plan also identifies regional cycling and walking networks.
+Within the Secondary Plan area, on-road Bike Lanes and multi-use trail have been identified on Steeles Avenue, to be confirmed through a future Municipal Class Environmental Assessment and a paved shoulder has been identified on both sides of Trafalgar Road along with a multiuse path on the east side of Trafalgar Road. - H5.9.2.5 In addition to the infrastructure identified, Council will also: - a) require the provision of sidewalks as new roads are created or existing roads are redeveloped in the Secondary Plan area; - b) ensure the provision of safe and convenient on-site pedestrian connections and adequate bicycle storage facilities in the review of development applications; - c) require barrier-free design of all new pedestrian facilities; and - d) ensure that lands for bicycle, pedestrian and lightly motorized facilities are included with the land requirements for roads.